An Overview on QR Code Security

 Be wary of bit.ly links

 When scanning a QR Code, a notification pops up so you can view the URL that’s inside the QR Code.
 If a bit.ly URL appears, be wary when clicking on it as it’s not as secure.
 Bit.ly is a free URL shortening service used by a lot of major companies.
 But did you know that you have the power to view detailed statistics on any bit.ly links by just adding a + sign at the end of the shortened URL?
-For example, this blog article outlines how to do this exactly, and the result reveals a full click statistics of the sample link, https://bit.ly/OpjqIQ+.
+For example, this blog article outlines how to do this exactly, and the result reveals a full click statistics as shown in the image below.

 Avoid providing personal information if directed to another website